The Four Levels of Integrity; Level One Integrity: The Carrot and The Stick, by Doug Grady

 - April 15th

 - Obeying the speed limit in an area known to have cops

 - Depriving yourself of something fun (TV, internet, recreation) until you have fulfilled your daily commitment(s).
-Brian Tracy calls this “dinner before desert.”
+Brian Tracy calls this “dinner before dessert.”

 Examples of (external) pleasure: